 File an Allergen Breast Implant Lawsuit

 In case you or anyone you know is experiencing implant-related illness or has been diagnosed with ALCL after having a breast augmentation surgery that used an Allergan product, it’s possible for you to file a lawsuit and recover compensation for your losses and any expenses.
-The team of professional class action attorneys at Rueb Stoller Daniel will research your case and recommend whether its right for you to file a lawsuit and also give you an idea of the potential for success but the final decision of filing the lawsuit will be completely yours.
+The team of professional class action attorneys at Dalimonte Rueb Stoller will research your case and recommend whether its right for you to file a lawsuit and also give you an idea of the potential for success but the final decision of filing the lawsuit will be completely yours.